Q: How do I know if I'm a transfer student?

 Q: Does my GPA from my previous institution(s) transfer to MSU?

-A: No, previous GPAs do not transfer to MSU.
+A: No, previous grade-point average (GPA) does not transfer to MSU.
 When a student enrolls at MSU, a new GPA is established after the first semester of classes.
-However, all grades, all courses, and all previously attended institutions may be used in the calculation for the purpose of admission to the university.
-Applicants with a grade-point average (GPA) below a 2.0 are not admissible to the university.
+However, all grades, courses, and previously attended institutions may be used in the calculation for the purpose of admission to the university.
+Applicants with a GPA below a 2.0 are not admissible to the university.

 Q: How do I know what classes I should take if I'm interested in a specific major?